MrDenine/interesting_flutter/README.md

 ### Navigation

+1. **🎬 Splash Screen**: Beautiful animated intro with logo, text, and progress animations
-1. **Home Screen**: Browse through 8 widget categories with animated cards
+2. **🏠 Home Screen**: Browse through 8 widget categories with animated cards
-2. **Category Selection**: Tap any category to explore detailed widget examples
+3. **📂 Category Selection**: Tap any category to explore detailed widget examples
-3. **Interactive Examples**: Each widget is fully interactive:
+4. **🎯 Interactive Examples**: Each widget is fully interactive:
    - **Tap** buttons and cards for animations
    - **Drag** elements to see position tracking
    - **Swipe** for gesture-based interactions
    - **Scroll** in data tables (both horizontal and vertical)
    - **Sort** table columns by clicking headers
+   - **📸 Take Photos** using device camera or select from gallery
+   - **📅 Pick Dates** with various picker styles and formats

 ### Special Features

+- **🎬 Professional Splash Screen**: Multi-controller animations with logo, text, and progress indicators
+- **📸 Real Camera Integration**: Native device camera and gallery access for image upload
+- **📅 Comprehensive Date Pickers**: Material, Cupertino, Range, Time, and DateTime pickers
-- **2-Directional Scrolling**: Data tables support both horizontal and vertical scrolling
+- **📊 2-Directional Scrolling**: Data tables support both horizontal and vertical scrolling
-- **Real-time Animations**: All animations run at 60fps with smooth transitions
+- **🎯 Real-time Animations**: All animations run at 60fps with smooth transitions
-- **Responsive Design**: Adapts to different screen sizes and orientations
+- **📱 Responsive Design**: Adapts to different screen sizes and orientations
-- **Material Design 3**: Modern UI with dynamic theming
+- **🎨 Material Design 3**: Modern UI with dynamic theming and proper navigation

 ## 🔧 Technical Implementation